PDLT-University-of-York/test-split-site/docs/ultra/workshop-ultra-drop-ins.md

 # Ultra Drop-in Sessions

-We are running monthly drop-in sessions for all colleagues using Ultra, particularly those who are less confident.
+We are running regular drop-in sessions for all colleagues using Ultra, particularly those who are less confident.
 PDLT staff will be present throughout each session, and can help with:

 * General troubleshooting
 * Assisting in using specific VLE tools